eddy1759/Graeseed/OOP/README.md

 - Methods allows objects to "act" like `object.doSomething`
 - Method can reference the object as `this`
 - The value of `this` is defined at runtime.
-> _-  the `this` keyword in javascript refers to the current object that the code is executed on. it can be used to access the properties of the current object and to call the method of the current object._
+> _-the `this` keyword in javascript refers to the current object that the code is executed on. it can be used to access the properties of the current object  and to call the method of the current object._
 - When a function is declared, it may use `this`, but that `this` has no value until the function is called.
 - When a function is called in the "method" syntax: `object.method(), the value of `this` during the call is `object`